OSquiddy/cs50w-capstone/README.md

 - To activate the virtual env on Windows, type: `.myenv\Scripts\activate`
 - To activate the virtual env on Mac/Unix: `source .myenv/bin/activate`

+**Note: You will need to run 2 terminals in parallel.
+One for the frontend, and the other for the backend**

 Once this repository has been cloned, you can do the following:

 **Backend Installation:**